I will admit, I was intimidated to start our garden from seed the first couple of times I tried it. But, I was

 - Seed Starting Medium- Believe it or not, seed starting medium isn’t soil.
 It’s a mixture of compost, peat moss, perlite, and vermiculite.
 You can make your own (check out below) or purchase your own organic variety.
 I had trouble finding organic starting mix locally, so I made my own.
 There are several options online, though.

 - Drip Trays- You need something waterproof, with sides to not make a wet, potentially muddy, mess everywhere.
 It should be sturdy enough to carry around with the weight of all of your seedlings.
-We use purchased seedling trays (and reuse them) as well as a few plastic trays I use for our homeschool artwork.
+We purchased a seedling tray (and reuse them) as well as a few plastic trays I use for our homeschool artwork.
 You could use disposable baking pans, or just use your imagination!

 - Light- Unless you have amazing sunlight available to you, it’s probably wise to invest in a light source.
 Seedlings need lots of light to grow healthy.
 You can get a cheap fluorescent fixture, or get a true grow light.
 I found a 24 inch grow light at my local farm store for 12 bucks with the lights already in it.
 It doesn’t need to be fancy, it just can’t use regular incandescent bulbs, as these produce far too high of a temperature.
 Cool, fluorescent bulbs in a cheap shop light fixture will work.
 Just place it about 2 inches from your growing seedlings about 12 hours a day and move it up as they grow.

 - Prepare your seed starting medium- If you have your own organic medium, great!
 If you don’t, mixing it is easy and you can make as little or as much as you need (added bonus!).

 - Plant seeds- Place 2 or 3 seeds in each container.
 Check package for depth requirements.
 Some seeds (especially herbs) are planted at surface level.
 Most don’t need to be planted more than 1/4″ depth.
 But check to be sure.